hortonworks/cloudbreak/docs/index.md

 ##Technology

-Cloudbreak is built on the foundation of cloud providers APIs, Apache Ambari, Docker containers, Serf and dnsmasq.
+Cloudbreak is built on the foundation of cloud providers APIs, Apache Ambari, Docker containers, Swarm and Consul.

 ###Apache Ambari